matthewjenner/BAM/README.md

 - Angular Router
 - Angular Forms

-## Contributing

-1. Follow the coding standards in each project
-2. Write tests for new features
-3. Update documentation as needed
-4. Ensure both API and UI work together

 ## Support

 For technical details and implementation decisions, see the comprehensive [Code Review Summary](CODE_REVIEW_SUMMARY.md).